testgram/docs.testgram.ai/docs/getting-started/install.md

 ```shell
 cd ~/my/app
 ```
-Next, you can find your personal world init token as you are setting up your application, or generate a new one in the `World > Settings`.
+Next, you can find your personal world init token as you are setting up your application or at the bottom of the `Players` list page on the web application.
 Once you have your token in your application root directory, initialize your Testgram world by running:
 ```shell
 tg init $PERSONAL_WORLD_TOKEN